open/close all folders

-- Chekhov's Skill: Teaching Ochako how to fight an opponent with a knife will come in handy when Toga attacks her.
+- Chekhov's Skill: Teaching Ochako how to fight an opponent with a knife involves a counter series of moves.
+They are vital at beating Thirteen and come in handy when Toga attacks her.

 - Cool Mask: His mask has gun pistols in it.
 And one normal eyehole just to make it unique.

 - Dark Is Not Evil: Despite his weird and somewhat intimidating looks, he's a true hero and generally a nice guy.

 - Exactly What It Says on the Tin: He's got guns in his head.